shaimaaK/arabic-word-embedding/README.md

  </div>

 # Arabic Word Embedding
 THis project is implemented as part of the "Natural Language Processing and Deep learning " course during my master's degree.
-In this project I have created two word embedding models: Word2Vec-SkipGram and GLoVE using [ArWiki Dump 2018 Dataset](https://www.kaggle.com/datasets/abedkhooli/arabic-wiki-data-dump-2018) where the Skipgram model is imporved by tuning the values for vector size and window.
+In this project I have created two word embedding models: Word2Vec-SkipGram and GLoVE using [ArWiki Dump 2018 Dataset](https://www.kaggle.com/datasets/abedkhooli/arabic-wiki-data-dump-2018) where the Skipgram model is imporved by tuning the values for vector size and window then the evaluation of each model on 4 stages with visualization of the results using T-SNE.
+The report of the project provides further inforamtion about the experiments and the results analyses and discussion

 ## Table of contents
 - [Workflow](#workflow)